State-constraint static Hamilton-Jacobi equations in nested domains: Appendix

 For simplicity, let $d\mu = e^{-s}ds$ be a probability measure on $[0,\infty)$.
 It is easy to see that the functional $I:L^2(\mu)\rightarrow \mathbb{R}$ maps $f\mapsto \int_0^\infty L(\gamma(s),f(s))d\mu(s)$ is convex and lower semicontinuous, thus it is also weakly lower semicontinuous.
 Now since $\dot{\gamma}_\varepsilon \rightharpoonup \dot{\gamma}$ weakly in $L^2(d\mu)$, we obtain \eqref{exis_app1} and thus $\gamma$ is a minimizer for $u(x)$.

-\begin{rem} Inequality \eqref{exis_app1} for the time-dependent case is proved using a different argument by H. Ishii in \cite{Ishii2008} under more general assumptions.
+\begin{rem} Inequality \eqref{exis_app1} for the Cauchy problem (finite time horizon) is proved using a different argument by H. Ishii in \cite{Ishii2008} under more general assumptions.
 Such inequalities are crucial for the analysis of large time behavior of solutions to the time-dependent problems. \end{rem}